Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Já jsem byl, jak povídám,“ zněl na opuštěné koleji měkký hlas Švejkův, „taky téhož mínění.
 Jednou jsem koupil krvák vo Róžovi Šavaňů z Bakonskýho lesa a scházel tam první díl, tak jsem se musel dohadovat vo tom začátku, a ani v takovej raubířskej historii se neobejdete bez prvního dílu.

-Adamec was a metal caster from the Daňkovka plant that Švejk starts to tell Oberleutnant Lukáš about before the latter cuts him off.
+was a metal caster from the Daňkovka plant that Švejk starts to tell Oberleutnant Lukáš about before the latter interrupts him.

 Quote(s) from the novel